Type 2 Diabetes Guide

 Glucosamine and Diabetes - Are Supplements Safe to Take?

-Studies on glucosamine and diabetes suggest that taking glucosamine supplements does not affect blood glucose levels (at least not notably).
-Yet other studies have shown that dosages of glucosamine, in amounts needed to treat osteoarthritis, increases insulin resistance and/or raises blood sugar levels in people with type 2 diabetes.
+Studies on suggest that taking glucosamine supplements does not affect blood glucose levels (at least not notably).
+Yet other studies have shown that dosages of glucosamine, in amounts needed to treat osteoarthritis, increases and/or raises blood sugar levels in people with .

 [More information on glucosamine and chondroitin is available from the American Academy of Orthopaedic Surgeons]

-So should diabetics use glucosamine?
+Should diabetics use glucosamine?
 Until further information is known, diabetics should only take glucosamine under the supervision of their doctors.
-Discuss possible side effects (eg. digestive upset, headaches, drowiness) as well as the possibility that your blood sugar levels may increase.
+Discuss possible side effects (eg. digestive upset, headaches, drowiness) as well as the possibility that your blood sugar levels may increase. and your hemoglobin A1C, typically every 3 months, should be done to ensure the glucosamine isn't affecting you adversely.

 If you decide to include glucosamine as part of your therapy, more frequent monitoring of blood glucose levels can show you how your body is reacting.
 Any pattern of change in blood sugar should be reported to your doctor so that you can discuss whether to continue taking the supplements.